 35 Is follow-on litigation a feature of pharmaceutical antitrust enforcement in your jurisdiction?
 If so, please briefly explain the nature and frequency of such litigation.

 Follow-on damage litigation is increasingly frequent.
 Damage litigation is governed by general civil law and procedure.
-Law Decree 1/2012, as amended by Law 27/2012, will increase the likelihood of class actions in the pharmaceutical sector (see 'Update and trends').

-De Matteis T LEGALE
+De Matteis T STUDIO LEGALE

 Andrea De Matteis